Local MLA not on board with Alberta separation - FortSaskOnline.com

-Alberta is better off as a part of Canada, according to MLA Jessica Littlewood.
+The province is better off as a part of Canada, according to MLA Jessica Littlewood.

-After seeing the Alberta Fights Back group place billboard ads around the capital region, Littlewood remains a firm believer that Alberta is better off on Canada's team.
+After seeing the Alberta Fights Back group place billboard ads around the capital region, Littlewood remains a firm believer the province is better off on Canada's team.

 "We have a lot of support in other parts of Canada that do recognize the economic benefits that come from Alberta's oil and gas industry because we know that a lot of those people come here for jobs," she said.